Emerging trend: Open width knit processing

 - Water consumption: approx. 4-8 L/kg

-Goller has successfully installed 88 spun oil washing ranges worldwide, which includes a modular unit that has been recently commissioned at Kolkata in a knit process house, which is installed in front of a Monfongs stenter.
+Goller has successfully installed more than hundred high productivity spun oil washing ranges worldwide for processing undergarments, swimwear and activewear, which also includes a modular unit that has been installed in front of a Monfongs stenter at a knit process house in Kolkata.

 Investment in continuous open width processing requires a lot of planning.
-All the ranges are customised to meet specific customer needs.
-Goller with a wide range of different modules and a team of skilled engineers can meet every need of customers in the field of continuous open width processing.
+Goller with a wide range of different modules and a team of skilled engineers can custom-build ranges to meet specified needs of customers in the field of continuous open width processing.
 A long history, worldwide experience, continuous innovations have made Goller a popular choice with the industry for continuous open width processing for both woven and knit goods.